germandroide/AmiUX/docs/readme.md

 Explanation of Components:
-(Before yo need to install AmiUX app in Linux, Amiberry/FS-UAE and AmiUX.OS3 in the AmigaEmulator)
+(Before yo need to install AmiUX app in Linux, Amiberry/FS-UAE and AmiUX.OS3 in the AmigaEmulator) Pistorm is open to any ARM sbc like Raspberry, not only any concrete models
 User: Interacts with the AmiUX graphical user interface.

 AmiUX (Linux): The AmiUX environment running on Linux, which launches the emulator and interface manager.